viniciusol263/Space-Invaders/README.md

 - [X] - More rows of enemies.

-- [X] - Enemies shoots projectiles.
+- [X] - Enemies shoots directioned projectiles.

 - [X] - Menu and Pause.